justv316/Terrifying_Encounters/README.md

 # Fox's Terrifying Encounters(Pt.1): Endgame Loot Overhaul
 ## Description
 * __Version:__ PreRelease
-*
 * __Brief Overview:__ A complete overhaul to the endgame loot distribution, complete with new upscaled equipment items, treasure items, and so much more.
 ------------------
 ## Features
 * [To be done] A comprehensive overhaul to every LeveledList to include new equipment, accessories, and treasure.
 * [Done] Upscaled versions of Vanilla Equipment
-	* [Done] A comprehensive equipment upgrade system
+* [Done] A comprehensive equipment upgrade system (Also endgame gold sink)
 * [Done] Matching Set Bonuses for the 8 upscaled sets of armor/weapons
 	* Takes full advantage of my Target Detection system (https://github.com/justv316/Target_Detection)
 * [2 Done] Upscaled, fully scripted Artifacts. (eg. Duskfang and Mehrunes Razor)
 ------------------
 ## Hard Requirements
 	UE4SS (https://www.nexusmods.com/oblivionremastered/mods/32)